Hafnium780/Multiplayer-Platformer/README.md

 **So, why even do this?**<br>
 ...<br>
 Why not?<br><br>
 One day, I wanted to try creating some sort of multiplayer game.
 It would be a cool little project that would be fun to do.
-I used glitch.com to
+I use glitch.com to host the game.
 ## Using Node.js and Socket.io to create a basic multiplayer interface
 First of all, we have to make sure the connection between client and server works.
 On the server side, a simple socket connection is created.<br><br>
 **server.js**